colinhumber/HUMAStarPathfinder/README.md

       - (BOOL)pathfinder:(HUMAStarPathfinder*)pathFinder canWalkToNodeAtTileLocation:(CGPoint)tileLocation;

 Determines if a particular node is walkable.
 Walkability is dictated by the app/game.
 For example, a mountain may be unwalkable whereas a swamp may be.
 Returns YES if the node is walkable, NO otherwise.

+The HUMAStarPathfinderDelegate has the following optional methods:

+      - (NSUInteger)pathfinder:(HUMAStarPathfinder *)pathfinder costForNodeAtTileLocation:(CGPoint)tileLocation

+Asks the delegate for the cost to walk on the specified tile horizontally from another tile.
+For example, certain nodes may have a higher cost to reach.
+A swamp may have a higher value than grass.
+If a tile does not have movement information you should return the `baseMovementCost` for the provided pathfinder instance.
+If not implemented, the base cost to walk horizonatally to a tile is 10 and diagonally is 14.14 (hypoteneuse of a 10 x 10 triangle).

 ## Installation
 Just add the four files in `HUMAStarPathfinder` to your project